 If you’re interested in an internship at the CC Lab during the academic year or summer, please check our opportunities page, the Yale Student Employment website, or reach out to us at firstname.lastname@example.org

-Alexandra Griffith is a rising junior at Yale College majoring in Environmental Engineering and pursuing a certificate in Energy Studies.
+Alexandra Griffith is a junior at Yale College majoring in Environmental Engineering and pursuing a certificate in Energy Studies.
 As a proud West Virginian, Alexandra feels grateful to represent her state in environmental science spaces.
 She hopes to bring her personal experiences and education together to work towards an equitable energy transition in Appalachia.
 At Yale, Alexandra plays euphonium in the Yale Concert Band, is a member of the Rural Student Alliance, and has previously served as a City Fellow in the Yale College Democrats.
 Outside of her studies, Alexandra enjoys hiking, doing puzzles, and watching movies with her suitemates in Benjamin Franklin College.

-Andrew Dabrah is a rising sophomore pursuing a Bachelor of Science Degree in Chemical Engineering and a Certificate in Energy Studies.
+Andrew Dabrah is a sophomore at Yale College pursuing a Bachelor of Science Degree in Chemical Engineering and a Certificate in Energy Studies.
 From Accra, Ghana, Andrew has also lived in Nigeria and Kenya.
 He is interested in tackling global problems and hopes to do so through his contributions to the Carbon Containment Lab.
 Outside of class, Andrew is a member of the Yale Student Energy Association, Scholars of Finance, and is the Treasurer of the Yale African Students Association.

 Emma Levin is rising junior at Yale College in Benjamin Franklin College.
 She is from Port Washington, New York.
 Emma is interested in studying climate science, applied math, and energy studies.
 Growing up in a coastal town taught her about the implications of climate change, including extreme weather and rising sea levels, and sparked her interest in climate science.
 At Yale, she is also a research assistant for the University’s Carbon Offset Program and a Hahn Scholar conducting research in the School of the Environment.
 Emma loves to take long walks in New Haven and prides herself on being a map enthusiast.